 - 2 tablespoons freshly grated or prepared horseradish, or more to taste

-- 2 teaspoons chopped fresh chives or parsley
+- 2 teaspoons chopped chives or flat-leaf parsley leaves

-- Juice and zest from 1 lemon, preferably organic
+- Juice and grated zest from 1 lemon, preferably organic

 - Salt to taste

-- 1. Season the meat with the salt and pepper.
+- Season the venison with the salt and pepper.
 In a small bowl, mix the herbs with the oil and spread all over the meat.
 Cover and refrigerate for 2 hours or up to overnight.

-- 4. Mix the crème fraîche, horseradish, chives, lemon juice, and zest together in a small bowl, and season with salt.
+- Mix the crème fraîche, horseradish, chives, lemon juice, and zest together in a small bowl and season with salt.